open-feature/spec/specification/sections/05-events.md

 ### Event handlers and context reconciliation

 Providers built to conform to the static context paradigm feature two additional events: `PROVIDER_CONTEXT_CHANGE_PENDING` and `PROVIDER_CONTEXT_CHANGED`.
-When the provider is reconciling its internal state (the `on context changed` function is running and not yet terminated), the SDK emits `PROVIDER_CONTEXT_CHANGE_PENDING` and transitions the provider into state `CONTEXT_PENDING`.
+When the provider is reconciling its internal state (the `on context changed` function is running and not yet terminated), the SDK emits `PROVIDER_CONTEXT_CHANGE_PENDING` and transitions the provider into state `RECONCILING`.
 This can be particularly useful for displaying loading indicators while the [evaluation context](./03-evaluation-context.md) is being reconciled.

 If the `on context changed` function terminates normally, the SDK emits (`PROVIDER_CONTEXT_CHANGED`) and transitions the provider into the `READY` state, otherwise it emits `PROVIDER_ERROR` and transitions the provider into `ERROR` state.